 - Where and when you can park your car.

 - The size and number of pets you are allowed.

-- Whether you can home-based business or park commercial vehicles.
+- Whether you can operate a home-based business or park commercial vehicles.

 - The age of residents.

-- How long you must wait before and how long you can rent your home.
+- How long you must wait before you can rent out your property (if at all), and how long you can rent it for.

 Again, the range of services and amenities of each neighborhood can vary greatly.
 That variance is reflected in the fees charged by your HOA.
 Many HOA fees include: